ddddxxx/GenericID/README.md

 Note: `Optional` also conforms `DefaultConstructible`, therefore a key typed as `DefaultKey<Any?>` aka `DefaultKey<Optional<Any>>` will still returns `nil`, which is the result of default construction of `Optional`.

-You can always associate an optional type if you want an optional result.
+You can always associate an optional type if you want an optional value.

 <!--### Observing-->